uid100/Settings/README.md

 ## 2. Add dependency (Nuget package manager) for
 - Microsoft.Extensions.Configuration  (v3.1.3 is current as of this document)
 - Microsoft.Extensions.Configuration.Json  (v3.1.3)
-- Microsoft.Extensions.Configuration.Binder (v3.1.3) to bind getsection to class model
+- Microsoft.Extensions.Configuration.Binder (v3.1.3) needed only to bind getsection to class models
+- Microsoft.Extensions.Configuration.UserSecrets (v3.1.3) needed only if using User Secrets

 ## 3. Add appsettings.json
 - Right-click in solution explorer to access properties